ir2-lab/OpenTRIM/doc/main.md

 It consists of the following components:

 - \ref opentrim_gui "opentrim-gui" : A GUI tool to configure, run and evaluate simulations
-- The \ref cliapp "`opentrim` command line program"
+- \ref cliapp "opentrim" : A command line program
-- The \ref MC with all the C++ ion transport code, which can be linked to by external applications
+- \ref MC "libopentrim" : A shared library with all the C++ ion transport code, which can be linked to by external applications

 Additionally, the following sub-projects are used internally
 - [screened_coulomb](https://github.com/ir2-lab/screened_coulomb): A header-only C++ library for screened Coulomb scattering calculations with various potentials (ZBL, Moliere, etc)